Farah-alharastany/podabay.fm-thmanyah/README.md

 # 🎧 Podcast Platform – Full Stack Setup Guide

+## 📌 Project Overview

+**podabay.fm-thmanyah** is a full-stack podcast streaming and discovery platform that allows users to:

+* 🔍 Search for podcasts and individual episodes
+* 🎧 Explore trending podcasts and featured episodes

+The project is built with a **modern full-stack architecture**:

+* **Frontend:** Next.js + React + Tailwind CSS
+* **Backend:** NestJS + TypeORM + PostgreSQL

+The frontend communicates with the backend through REST APIs to fetch podcast data, episodes, and search results in real-time.

+It is designed to be:

+* ✅ Scalable
+* ✅ SEO-friendly
+* ✅ Developer-friendly for team collaboration

+---

 This repository contains both the **Backend (NestJS)** and the **Frontend (Next.js)** for the Podcast platform.

 ---